brainlife/docs/docs/tutorial/cortex-tissue-mapping.md

         * This will take you to the process on your Projects page
 1. Archive the data in your project by clicking the 'Archive' button next to each dataset.

 Your data should now be staged for processing and archived in your projects page!
-You're now ready to move onto the first step: ACPC alignment of the anatomical (T1w) image!
+You're now ready to move onto the first step: preprocessing of the anatomical (T1w & T2w) images!

 ### Preprocess anatomical (T1w & T2w) data using FSL